runnerty/runnerty/docs/chains.md

 ### iteable chains

-An iterale chain is a chain that is going to be executed for each objects of the array returned by a process.
-For example, if we have a process which returns and objects array we can execute an iterable chain for each object of the array.
+An iterale chain is a chain that is going to be executed for each object of the array returned by a process.
+For example, if we have a process which returns an objects array we can execute an iterable chain for each object of the array.

 In this example we are going to send a email to al the users of the USERS table.